jiy016/Recipe-Rating-Analysis-Prediction/README.md

 Hypothesis Testing:

 - **Null Hypothesis**: Our model is fair.
-Its $R^2$ for ratings given in spring/summer and fall/winter are roughly the same, and any differences are due to random chance.
+Its R<sup>2</sup> for ratings given in spring/summer and fall/winter are roughly the same, and any differences are due to random chance.
 - **Alternative Hypothesis**: Our model is unfair.
 Its $R^2$ for recipes given in spring/summer is different than for fall/winter.
-We hypothesize a higher $R^2$ value for spring/summer because during this time, there are often more diverse recipes (with availability of fresh produce and with more leisure time for individuals), while fall/winter may tend to focus around holiday-focused, comfort recipes (with potentially less variability).
+We hypothesize a higher R^2 value for spring/summer because during this time, there are often more diverse recipes (with availability of fresh produce and with more leisure time for individuals), while fall/winter may tend to focus around holiday-focused, comfort recipes (with potentially less variability).
-- **Test Statistics**: Root mean squared error (mrse).
+- **Test Statistics**: R^2
 - **Significance Level**: 0.05

+<iframe
+  src="assets/fairness.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

-With **p = 0.001**, we **reject our null hypothesis** that our model is fair.
+With **p = 0.001**, we **fail to reject our null hypothesis** that our model is fair.